 Week ONE and TWO BRIDGE Program: Is your child newly 13 and still wants to come to KLKP?
 But you cannot come with them?
 We are developing a supervised Bridge program for kids who are entering the regular KLKP, but still need supervision.

-Dedicated staff/ volunteers led by educator and musician Kylee Carver will ensure your child is socially connected, happy in their classes, in bed at a reasonable hour and not getting up to non-musical mischief.
+Dedicated staff/ volunteers led by educator and musician Samantha DenHollander will ensure your child is socially connected, happy in their classes, in bed at a reasonable hour and not getting up to non-musical mischief.

 Week ONE and TWO: Art as a Registered Class